jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Arrow functions are *always* function expressions; there is no arrow function declaration.
 It also should be clear that they are anonymous function expressions -- they have no named reference for the purposes of recursion or event binding/unbinding -- though "Function Names" in Chapter 7 will describe ES6's function name inference rules for debugging purposes.

-**Note:** All the capabilities of normal function parameters are available to arrow functions, including default values, destructuring, rest parameters, etc.
+**Note:** All the capabilities of normal function parameters are available to arrow functions, including default values, destructuring, rest parameters, and so on.

 Arrow functions have a nice, shorter syntax, which makes them on the surface very attractive for writing terser code.
 Indeed, nearly all literature on ES6 (other than the titles in this series) seems to immediately and exclusively adopt the arrow function as "the new function."

-It is telling that nearly all examples in discussion of arrow functions are short single statement utilities, such as those passed as callbacks to various utilities, such as:
+It is telling that nearly all examples in discussion of arrow functions are short single statement utilities, such as those passed as callbacks to various utilities.
+For example:

 ```js
 var a = [1,2,3,4,5];